Scaffolds and Generalized Integral Galois Module Structure: -scaffolds

-\end{enumerate} An $A$-scaffold of tolerance $\infty$ consists of the above data where the congruence in (ii) is replaced by equality. \end{definition}
+\end{enumerate} An $A$-scaffold of precision $\infty$ consists of the above data where the congruence in (ii) is replaced by equality. \end{definition}

 \begin{remark} Condition (ii) in Definition \ref{tol-scaffold} should be interpreted as saying that the effect of $\Psi_i$ on $\lambda_t$ is approximated either by a single term or by $0$.
-The tolerance $\tol$ determines the accuracy of this approximation.
-Since $\tol$ is a bound on the valuation of the error in the approximation, a high tolerance corresponds (perhaps somewhat unintuitively) to a good approximation, so that, in particular, a tolerance of $\infty$ means that the ``approximation'' is exact. \end{remark}
+The precision $\tol$ determines the accuracy of this approximation, with a precision of $\infty$ meaning that the ``approximation'' is exact.
+In more detail, the approximation works as follows.
+Since $\Psi_i$ is associated with an increase of valuation of $p^{n-i}b_i$, we express the effect of $\Psi_i$ on the basis $\{\lambda_t : 0 \leq t \leq p^n-1\}$ in terms of the basis $\{\lambda_{p^{n-i}b_i+s} : 0 \leq s \leq p^n-1\}$.
+Thus we have